 Visit at your own pace

-Most of the passengers whom Eddie takes on a tour come for a family trip, or are middle-aged people who do not know Tokyo well and want to do some shopping or sightseeing.
-One of the most convenient things, according to him, is that you always have a place to put your luggage or shopping bags: no more carrying them in the subway!
-Usually, people want to visit famous districts such as Shinjuku or Roppongi, but to really enjoy what the city has to offer, he recommends a 2 days trip with sightseeing around popular areas such as Hakone or Kamakura.
+Most of the passengers whom Eddie takes on a tour come for a family trip or are middle-aged people who do not know Tokyo well and want to do some shopping or sightseeing.
+One of the most convenient things, according to him, is that you always have a place to put your luggage or shopping bags: no more carrying them on the subway!
+Usually, people want to visit famous districts such as Shinjuku or Roppongi, but to really enjoy what the city has to offer, he recommends a 2-day trip with sightseeing around popular areas such as Hakone or Kamakura.
 Depending on the needs, a 4, 6 or 8-hour tour courses can be arranged per day, with prices starting from 19,790 yen for a 4 seat taxi, and 35,000 yen for a jumbo car.
 In addition, personalized options are available.